Overview

 2. Analysis Questions - This is where the user asks the agent what they would like to know from the model outputs.
 It can be as simple as "Give me cost and flow comparison between Scenario A and Scenario B", or more involved/a longer list of questions.

-• Knowledge Folder - Provide additional context for the agent to understand business background, modeling strategy, or even a request for a certain report style.
+3. Knowledge Folder (optional) - Provide additional context for the agent to understand business background, modeling strategy, or even a request for a certain report style.
 The accepted file formats are md, csv, and txt.
-To use these files, we recommend creating a folder in the Explorer application, uploading the files to it, and entering the Folder Path as the Knowledge Folder input of the Run Utility Task.
-This screenshot shows how to get the Folder Path: 1) right-click on the folder in the Explore, 2) hover over Copy in the context menu, and 3) click on Folder Path:
+To use these files, we recommend creating a folder in the Explorer application, uploading the files to it, and entering the Folder Path as the Knowledge Folder input of the Run AI Agent Task.
+The screenshot below shows how to get a Folder Path.

 • Tags: Enter the tags for this task for easy filtering in the Run Manager application.